mithrandie/csvq/docs/_posts/2006-01-02-analytic-functions.md

 _return_
 : [float]({{ '/reference/value.html#float' | relative_url }}) or [integer]({{ '/reference/value.html#integer' | relative_url }})

-Returns the sum of non-null values of _expr_.
+Returns the sum of float values of _expr_.
-If all values are null, return null.
+If all values are null, then returns a null.

 ### AVG